junxit/us-congress-bills-115/bill.md

 ## § 3.
 Report on best practices regarding enforcement of anti-stalking laws

-Not later than one year after the date of the enactment of this Act, the Attorney General shall submit a report to Congress, which shall—
+Not later than 1 year after the date of the enactment of this Act, the Attorney General shall submit a report to Congress, which shall—

 - **(1)** include an evaluation of Federal, tribal, State, and local efforts to enforce laws relating to stalking; and
 - **(2)** identify and describe those elements of such efforts that constitute the best practices for the enforcement of such laws.